2phi/weac/README.md

 # waec

+WEak layer AntiCrack nucleation model

-Copyright Notice:
+# Copyright Notice

-We currently do not offer any license.
-For licensing questions please contact us.
+We currently do not offer an open source license.
+Please contact us for private licensing options.